Speedmob/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13: encrypts the message by translating the letters to different letters by a specific pattern

 102-odd: prints odd lines by pasting even lines with the odd lines using paste -d with = as a delimiter then uses cut on the used delimiter to remove even lines

+103-water_and_stir: Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+	WATER is in base water
+	STIR is in base stir.
+	The result should be in base bestchol